Lil Bibby: 2013–2015: 2014's Freshman Class, Free Crack 2 and Free Crack 3

 In December 2013, in an interview with XXL, Bibby hinted that the next step for his career could be an EP.
 In 2014, it was also stated, that the rapper Drake was a huge fan of Bibby and that they'd spoken in 2013, before the release of Bibby's debut mixtape.
 Bibby said it pushed him onto improve his debut release, adding the tracks "Water" and "Whole Crew".

 In January 2014, Bibby appeared on Sway's radio show Sway in the Morning.
 On the show he spoke about the success of his debut mixtape, and also dropped a live freestyle.
 During the same month, Bibby also featured on New York's radio station, Hot 97.
 During the same month, Bibby stated in his interview with Billboard, that he was working on material for an EP, but was waiting on a couple of features.
 Bibby also appeared on the list of 2014's XXL Freshman Class.
 He was the last person selected to the list, due to Young Thug's last minute cancellation.

-In July 2014, he made his appearance on the songs, collaborating with a fellow rapper and a Memphis-native Juicy J, and was featured on the remix to "Main Chick" performed by Kid Ink.
+In August 2014, he guest featured alongside Young Thug and Nicki Minaj on Juicy J's single "Low," and was later featured on the remix of Kid Ink's "Main Chick."
 After a few delays, Bibby's sophomore mixtape, Free Crack 2, was released on August 29, 2014.
-Free Crack 2, which was hosted by DJ Drama, includes guest appearances from Lil Herb, Wiz Khalifa, Juicy J, Kevin Gates, Jadakiss and Anthony Hamilton, among others.
+Hosted by DJ Drama, includes guest appearances from Lil Herb, Wiz Khalifa, Juicy J, Kevin Gates, Jadakiss and Anthony Hamilton, among others.
 The mixtape has production from Juicy J, Honorable C.N.O.T.E., Sonny Digital and DJ Pain 1, among others.
-The mixtape was released for free digital download and rapidly accumulated over 120,000 downloads.
+It was released for free digital download and rapidly accumulated over 120,000 downloads.

 Free Crack 2 was received with critical acclaim.
 XXL magazine awarded the mixtape an XL, praising the mixtape's authenticity, catchy hooks and production, while also commenting that the mixtape showcases Bibby's "growth as an artist."
 RedEye awarded the mixtape three stars out of four, commenting on the tape's maturity and versatility and praising the ability of the song 'Dead or in Prison' to let Bibby's "emotion and natural charisma do the heavy lifting."
 BET gave the mixtape a positive review, awarding it five stars while commenting on its "new level of depth and introspection, detailing the difficult balance of fame and authenticity and how that effects everyday life in some of America's urban war zones."